The Pupil Premium Grant

 The Grant is used to enhance the curriculum, for example to fund school trips, to ensure the students are able to participate and to give students the opportunity to experience new and challenging activities.

-Class sets of iPads have been purchased to allow pupils to conduct research topics and to work independently.
+Class sets of chrome books have been purchased to allow pupils to conduct research topics and to work independently.
 Additional resources have purchased to support student’s learning for example revision books, pen drives.

 Personalised Curriculum Packages